Guides for Designers

 Example of using styles

 • Remove any files or assets no longer needed.
-Figma allows you to archive projects so they are not completely removed initially.
-The clearer our organisation profile and files are the easier it is to search and work.
+Figma allows archiving projects so they remain available initially.
+Clearer organisation profiles and files make searching and working easier

-• Keep Figma and your component libraries up-to-date when prompted.
+• Keep Figma and component libraries up to date when prompted

 Screenshot of updating components